 Answering before listening is both stupid and rude.
 Proverbs 18:13 MSG Half-eared listening is the kind that “presumes already to know what the other person has to say.
 It is an impatient, inattentive listening…and is only waiting for a chance to speak and thus get rid of the other person.”
 This kind of poor listening diminishes…

-Fourth Week of Advent Isaiah 7:10-16; Matthew 1:18-25 Joseph: A Just Man of Honor 18 Now the birth of Jesus Christ took place in this way.
+O Come O Come Emmanuel A Reflection on Isaiah 7:10-16 and Matthew 1:18-25 Joseph: A Just Man of Honor 18 Now the birth of Jesus Christ took place in this way.
 When his mother Mary had been betrothed to Joseph, before they came together she was found to be with child from the Holy Spirit.
-19 And her husband Joseph, being a just man and unwilling to put her…
+19 And her husband Joseph, being a just…

-2nd Sunday of Advent Isaiah 11:1-10 A shoot will come up from the stump of Jesse; from his roots a Branch will bear fruit.2 The Spirit of the Lord will rest on him— the Spirit of wisdom and of understanding, the Spirit of counsel and of might, the Spirit of the knowledge and fear of the Lord—3 and he will delight in the fear of the Lord.5 Righteousness will be his belt and…
+Rest on Me A Reflection on Isaiah 11:1-10 A shoot will come up from the stump of Jesse; from his roots a Branch will bear fruit.2 The Spirit of the Lord will rest on him— the Spirit of wisdom and of understanding, the Spirit of counsel and of might, the Spirit of the knowledge and fear of the Lord—3 and he will delight in the fear of the Lord.5 Righteousness will be…

-First Sunday of Advent Isaiah 2:1-5 The word that Isaiah the (prophet) saw concerning Judah and Jerusalem.
-2 It shall come to pass in the latter days that the mountain of the house of the Lordshall be established as the highest of the mountains, and shall be lifted up above the hills;and all the nations shall flow to it,3 and many peoples shall…
+The Mountain of the Lord A Reflection on Isaiah 2:1-5 The word that Isaiah the (prophet) saw concerning Judah and Jerusalem.
+2 It shall come to pass in the latter days that the mountain of the house of the Lordshall be established as the highest of the mountains, and shall be lifted up above the hills;and all the nations shall flow…

 Zaccheaus in the Sycamore Tree I am drawn to the story of Zacchaeus, a well-loved children’s Bible Story, because he climbed a tree to get a better view of Jesus above the crowds.
 When I was a kid, my brother Bruce and I played outside all day and climbed many trees.
 Bruce was small…